Biden picks Becerra as health secretary as he builds team to battle COVID-19

 Multimedia U.S. election coveragehttps://www.reuters.com/world/us-election2020

-(Reporting by Trevor Hunnicutt and John Whitesides; Editing by Scott Malone and Kenneth Maxwell)
+(Reporting by Trevor Hunnicutt and John Whitesides; Editing by Scott Malone, Kenneth Maxwell and Grant McCool)

 ((John.whitesides@thomsonreuters.com))